Expensify/App/README.md

 1. Run `npm run setupNewDotWebForEmulators android`
 2. Select the emulator you want to run if prompted.
 (If single emulator is available, then it will open automatically)
 3. Let the script execute till the message `🎉 Done!`.
-4. Check the emulator is closed.

 Note - If you want to run app on `https://new.expensify.com.dev:8082`, then just do the Android flow and use `npm run startAndroidEmulator` to start the Android Emulator every time (It will configure the emulator).

 Possible Scenario:
-1. It may run the second flow on a new device, then to check first flow just run the flow again and select the same device.
-2. It may fail to root with error `adbd cannot run as root in production builds`, then it will point to https://stackoverflow.com/a/45668555 in the console.
+The flow may fail to root with error `adbd cannot run as root in production builds`.
+In this case, please refer to https://stackoverflow.com/a/45668555.
+Or use `https://127.0.0.1:8082` for less hassle.

 #### iOS Flow
 1. Run `npm run setupNewDotWebForEmulators ios`
 2. Select the emulator you want to run if prompted.
 (If single emulator is available, then it will open automatically)
 3. Let the script execute till the message `🎉 Done!`.
-4. Check the emulator is closed.

 #### All Flow
 1. Run `npm run setupNewDotWebForEmulators all` or `npm run setupNewDotWebForEmulators`
 2. Check if the iOS flow runs first and then Android flow runs.
 3. Let the script execute till the message `🎉 Done!`.
-4. Check the emulator is closed.

 ----